GettyImages-104821751.jpg GettyImages-104821751.jpg

 No. There are limits on who your super can be paid to if you die.
 You can nominate one of the following types of dependants to get your super.
 Or you can share your super between more than one person, but they must all be in these groups:

-A spouse can be someone you’ve legally married or a de facto spouse or partner, both same-sex and opposite-sex.
+A spouse can be someone you’ve legally married or a de facto spouse or partner.

 A spouse can be a person you’ve married and you’re now estranged or separated from.
 If you haven’t formally ended a marriage, your husband or wife can still be your dependant under super law.
 So, while you can’t be legally married to two people at the same time, it’s still possible to choose two spouses – a legally married spouse and a de facto spouse – to receive your super.
 You may need to update your nomination if there’s a change in your relationship.